richie1988/https---github.com-richie1988-Todo-List-Mtwo/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse Team and the founder of Microverse for the opportunity is giving the developers world of opportunity.
+I would like to thank the Microverse Team and the founder of Microverse for the opportunity is giving the developers around the world to archieve there dreams.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>